Azure/k8s-infra/hack/README.md

 ### Without VS Code

-The same `Dockerfile` can also be used if you are not using VS Code; it is stored under `.devcontainer/devcontainer.json` and can be used to create a development container with all the tooling preinstalled.
+The same `Dockerfile` can also be used if you are not using VS Code; it is stored in the root `.devcontainer` directory and can be used to create a development container with all the tooling preinstalled.

 ## Running integration tests

+Run `task generated:test-integration-envtest`.

+TODO: instructions on record/replay usage, etc.